ATKmain/paper-insight/FAQ.md

 ## How do I use different types of documents besides paper set? e.g. Research papers, internal documents, etc.
 This can be done!

-While our frontend is fairly specific to the SEC filing use-case, our backend is setup to be very flexible in terms of the types of documents you can ingest and start asking questions about.

-An in-depth walkthrough on doing this can be found in [our YouTube tutorial](https://youtu.be/2O52Tfj79T4?si=kiRxB2dLES0Gaad7&t=1311).

 Here are some high level steps:
 1. Insert the PDF document into your database by using the script in `scripts/upsert_document.py`